(last updated 30 May 2020)

 - Our banking providers, whereby information about a transaction with you appears on our bank statements.

-If you are aged 18 or under, please get your parent/guardian’s permission before you provide your Personal Data to us.
+If you are aged 18 or under, please get your parent/guardian’s permission before you provide your Data to us.

-2. Why we collect/have access to your information and the legal basis for processing that information
+2. Why we collect/have access to your information

 - To enter into or perform a contract with you/your employer (for example, where we enter a contract with you/your employer in relation to the provision of a Service or where you/your employer sell goods or services to us);